Skip to content

 Section titled “alias — Object or Array (Vite-compatible)”

-alias accepts two shapes:
+alias supports two forms:

 // 1.
-Object form (esbuild-compatible): exact + prefix matching
+Object form (esbuild-compatible): exact + prefix

 defineConfig({ alias: { react: 'preact/compat' } });

 // 2.
-Array form (Vite resolve.alias): RegExp `find` supported
+Array form (Vite resolve.alias): RegExp find support

 defineConfig({